AdriFern/adrifern/README.md

 - **Marketing Expertise**: Social media campaigns, email marketing, content creation, project management, editorial and design.
 - **Analytical Skills**: Tracking, reporting, testing, metrics, and analytics.
 - **Tools**: I use a mix of the latest tech and traditional tools.

-## Current Projects 🚀

-Some of the projects I'm currently involved in:

-- Social media and email marketing
-- Media strategies (owned, earned and paid)
-- Managing marketing websites
-- Reporting and analytics
-- Campaign testing and optimization

 ## Open for Collaboration 🤝